 How do I place an order?

-Sorry, no. We believe that the purchase of a casket or urn is a deeply sacred, personal experience that cannot be done through a website alone.
-When you call us at 888-433-6934, you will speak with an experienced individual who can conscientiously guide you through the ordering process, ensuring all your questions have been answered and that your options and customizations (if applicable) have been recorded accurately.
-We view our casket business as a ministry and welcome the opportunity to guide you through this important life event.
+Sorry, no. We sincerely believe that the purchase of a casket or urn is a deeply sacred and personal experience and your best interests will not be served through a website.
+When you call us at 888-673-3026, you will speak with someone who can answer your questions and guide you through the entire process, ensuring accuracy.
+There can be a number of options to consider and we want to make sure we are there for you during this important life event.

 How long does it take to get a casket or urn?

-All caskets and urns are kept in stock for immediate shipment.
-Depending on when the casket is needed and where it’s going, it usually takes 1 or 2 business days to get a casket delivered.
-We can expedite shipment for next day delivery if necessary.
-Please refer to our Shipping Estimator for approximate transit times and shipping costs.
+We maintain a ready supply of caskets and urns for immediate shipment.
+It usually takes 1 or 2 business days to get a casket delivered, but we also offer next-day delivery, as needed.
+Please refer to our Shipping Estimator for approximate transportation times and costs.